kolyvan/listok/README.md

 ## limitation

-- argument lists - no &key or &options but only &rest parameter
+- in argument lists no &key or &options but only &rest parameter

-## known bugs

-- possible deadlock by using thread-wait-init
-- in macro definition you must use backquote instead of quote
+- in macro definition use backquote instead of quote
+- unable to use `def` inside `do` forms

 ## planned in nearest future

-- debug switch (for assert, break and backtrace)
 - generic methods
-- byte type
 - values
 - trivial optimization like constant folding
-- numerical tower (double, long, etc)
+- numerical tower (byte, double, long, etc)

 ## Build instructions